 Ambjaay Is on a Mission to Avoid Going Broke After Making His Hit Song “Uno”

 As an artist, all it takes is one song for your career to change very quickly.
 Enter Watts, Calif. rapper Ambjaay, who wasn't rapping for very long when he dropped his song "Uno" in February.
-Just two years into rapping, he watched his catchy mix of lyrics in both English and Spanish (plus some maracas) turn into a smash hit—Spotify streams of 46 million, more than 31 million views on YouTube and No. 46 on Top Hip-Hop Songs/R&B chart currently.
+Just two years into rapping, he watched his catchy mix of lyrics in both English and Spanish (plus some maracas) turn into a smash hit—Spotify streams of 46 million, more than 31 million views on YouTube and No. 46 on the Billboard Top Hip-Hop Songs/R&B chart currently.

 Now a Columbia Records artist, Ambjaay is well on his way to hip-hop fame as he prepares his next project, It Cost To Look Like This 2.
 Just in time for the release of his video for "Ice Cream" this week, Ambjaay stopped by the XXL office to tell us more about himself, why he's smart about his money, the popularity of "Uno" and more for our Who Am I? series.